 A whole-house generator is wired directly into the electrical system of a home.
 When the generator turns on, it cuts the house off the from the electrical grid and takes over delivering electricity.
 Generators can run from a range of fuel sources, although the most popular is natural gas because it’s inexpensive and piped directly to the house.

 Whole-house generators also come in automatic models.
 These generators will activate on their own whenever there’s a power outage.
 This is useful in situations where nobody is home who can turn on the generator in an emergency.

 Finally, we need to bring up earthquakes.
 We’re sure these have been on your mind recently because of the large Ridgecrest quakes during the first week of July.
 Earthquakes can cause large power outages due to downed lines and other service interruptions.
 However, earthquakes can also lead to gas line shut-offs, which is a problem for natural gas-powered generators.
 If you’re interested in a whole-house generator to help in case of an earthquake, you have other options for fuel, such as using liquid propane or diesel.

 For whole-house generator installation in North Hollywood, CA or elsewhere in our wide service area, simply call our team.
 We will help you with selecting the right unit to meet your power needs and keep your family safe and happy.

 Kilowatt Heating, Air Conditioning, and Electrical serves Los Angeles and the San Fernando Valley.
-Call our friendly technicians 24/7 for exceptional customer service!
+Call our certified service technicians 24/7 for exceptional customer service!